 Dental implants are an excellent option for replacing one or more missing teeth.
 Dr. Barrera and her associate, Dr. Torres have the skills and experience needed to create and install custom dental implants to restore your smile.
-Men and women throughout the Los Angeles area come to Dr. Barrera for her expertise in dental implants.
+Men and women throughout the Los Angeles area come to Adriana Barrera, DDS, for her expertise in dental implants.
 To learn more, schedule a consultation by calling the Torrance, California, office or using the simple online scheduling tool.

 Most people consider missing teeth to be an aesthetic problem.
 It's true that missing teeth can negatively impact the appearance of your smile, but there are more important reasons to pursue permanent tooth replacement.

 Living tissues compose your teeth and jaw.
 When you bite down, you're sending stimulation through your tooth root into your bone tissue.
 After losing a tooth, that portion of bone is no longer stimulated.
 That can lead to bone loss, a process known as resorption.

 Bone loss can weaken surrounding tissues, causing the loss of adjacent teeth.
 It can also create a sunken or caved-in facial appearance.